 Pros & cons of launching on an island?

 Scaling in Bermuda is somewhat easy to do, but you hit your ceiling quickly because you have a relatively small customer base.
+This is the challenge with mobility in Bermuda.
 If you launch in a cosmopolitan area you are dealing with millions of people, although you do have competition from both a good public transportation system and other mobility services.
 Here, it is less about competition, but you reach a saturation point much faster.

 On the other hand, a great benefit of Bermuda being so small is that once the word is out there, and people see the services that you have to offer, it’s relatively quick to acquire a new customer.